aureliojargas/clitest/dev/test.md

 cltest: Error: invalid value 'foo' for --color.
 Use: auto, always or never.
 $ ./cltest --color always dev/test/ok-1.sh
 #1	echo ok
-[32mOK:[m 1 of 1 tests passed
+[32mOK:[m 1 of 1 test passed
 $ ./cltest --color yes dev/test/ok-1.sh
 #1	echo ok
-[32mOK:[m 1 of 1 tests passed
+[32mOK:[m 1 of 1 test passed
 $ ./cltest --color never dev/test/ok-1.sh
 #1	echo ok
-OK: 1 of 1 tests passed
+OK: 1 of 1 test passed
 $ ./cltest --color no dev/test/ok-1.sh
 #1	echo ok
-OK: 1 of 1 tests passed
+OK: 1 of 1 test passed
 $
 ## Note: Inside this file, the output is not a terminal,
 ##       so the default is no colored output.
 $ ./cltest dev/test/ok-1.sh
 #1	echo ok
-OK: 1 of 1 tests passed
+OK: 1 of 1 test passed
 $
 ## Note: The real default '--color auto' cannot be tested here.
 ##       Test it by hand at the command line.